-Stuart graduated from the University of Liverpool 2003.
+Stuart is part of the senior vet team.
+He graduated from the University of Liverpool 2003.
 After a few years away from Ashfield House, we are pleased to welcome him back.

 Early in his career he developed an interest in anaesthesia and working as a clinical anaesthetist at the University of Liverpool, achieved his RCVS Certificate in Veterinary Anaesthesia in 2008.

-He is currently in his final year of another postgraduate certificate in Small Animal Surgery.
+He has completed a post graduate certificate in Anaesthesia and Small Animal Surgery and is currently working towards another certificate in diagnostic imaging.
 Over the last 6 years he has gained considerable experience in laparoscopic neutering, and alongside other trained vets we are pleased to offer this service at Ashfield House.